Owen Campbell (musician)

 Owen Campbell (born 29 March 1983) is an Australian blues singer-songwriter and guitarist.
 He was a finalist in the sixth series of the TV show Australia's Got Talent.

-Owen was given his first guitar by his parents when he was nine years old.
+Owen was given his first guitar by his parents when he was 9.

-Owen spent most of his twenties traveling and busking around the world earning just enough performing to hop to the next city.
+Owen spent most of his 20s traveling and busking around the world earning just enough performing to hop to the next city.
 It was his appearances on top rated Australian TV show Australia's Got Talent that properly launched his music career.
 Although he did not win the competition itself, he was a popular contestant.

 His second album The Pilgrim expands on his signature blues style and features rock tracks, ballads, banjo and throat singing.

 Career

 Prior to entering Australia's Got Talent, Owen had been busking and touring in many countries all over the world, such as India, Nepal, Denmark, Germany, Italy, and Ireland.
 Campbell's main influences include artists such as The Band, Van Morrison, Townes Van Zandt, and Johnny Cash.
 He employs a slide guitar technique on an open D tuning.
-Since 2012, his first album, Sunshine Road, has peaked number #1 in the Australian iTunes Blues Charts for nearly a year, and was ranked number #5 in five other countries.
+Since 2012, his first album, Sunshine Road, has peaked number No. 1 in the Australian iTunes Blues Charts for nearly a year, and was ranked number No. 5 in five other countries.
 In 2013 he released his second album, The Pilgrim.